webplatform/docs/concepts/Internet_and_Web/mime_types/index.md

 If the browser ignores the reported MIME type, web administrators and authors no longer have control over how their content is to be processed.

-For example, a web site oriented for web developers might wish to send certain example HTML documents as either
+For example, a website oriented for web developers might wish to send certain example HTML documents as either
 <code>text/html</code> or <code>text/plain</code> in order to have the documents either processed and displayed as HTML or as
 source code.
 If the browser guesses the MIME type, this option is no longer available to the author.